 However, it was on the Hauppauge Digital page on Glassdoor.com where a significant red flag was discovered.
 In a post from March 2018, a former employee of more than 10 years disclaims that the company has been dissolved and the assets moved to a new business.

-Scavenger hunts can lead to finding diamonds in the rough.
-Most of the time, however, the rough is just rough.
+Scavenger hunts can lead you to find that rare diamond in the rough.
+Most of the time, however, the rough turns out to be just rough.